-- 3.5.2 Incomplete Reporting: Partners shall not selectively report individual workload module results, or otherwise present efficiency rating tool results in any form other than a complete test report, in customer documentation or marketing materials. - 3.5.3 Active State Efficiency Requirements: Calculated Active State efficiency score (EffACTIVE) shall be greater than or equal to the minimum Active State efficiency thresholds listed in Table 3 for all configurations submitted for certification within a product family, as well as any additional configurations within the product family shipped as ENERGY STAR.
+- 3.5.2 Incomplete Reporting: Partners shall not selectively report individual workload module results, or otherwise present efficiency rating tool results in any form other than a complete test report, in customer documentation or marketing materials. - 3.5.3 Active State Efficiency Requirements: Calculated Active State efficiency score (Eff{ACTIVE}) shall be greater than or equal to the minimum Active State efficiency thresholds listed in Table 3 for all configurations submitted for certification within a product family, as well as any additional configurations within the product family shipped as ENERGY STAR.
+Note: Storage heavy servers do not have active state efficiency requirements at this time.

-Equation 3: Calculation Effactive
+Equation 3: Calculation Eff{ACTIVE}

-$$Eff{ACTIVE} = EXP(0.65 \ln(Eff{CPU}) + 0.30 \ln(Eff{MEMORY}) + 0.05 \ln(Eff{STORAGE}))$$
+$Eff{ACTIVE} = EXP(0.65\ln(Eff{CPU}) + 0.30\ln(Eff{MEMORY}) + 0.05\ln(Eff{STORAGE}))$